fpsvogel/reading/doc/csv-format.md

 Hamlet|📕own 0141396504 📕Lexpub B07C8956BH
 ```

 But variants can specify more than just format and sources.
-They can specify extra info as well.
+They can specify extra info and series as well.
 Earlier we saw these in the Head column, but if they are specific to a variant then they should be in the Sources column instead (but if any extra info should apply to all variants, then keep it in the Head column):

 ```
 \Title|Sources
 Utopia|📕039393246X -- trans.
 Robert Adams -- ed.
 George Logan 🔊https://librivox.org/utopia-by-thomas-more
-Hamlet -- paperback|📕own 0141396504 📕Lexpub B07C8956BH -- No Fear translation
+Hamlet -- paperback|📕own 0141396504 📕Lexpub B07C8956BH -- in No Fear Shakespeare
 ```

 An item's length also probably belongs with a specific variant.
-You can specify the length at the end of the main part of the variant string, just before any extra info:
+You can specify the length at the end of the main part of the variant string, just before any series or extra info:

 ```
 \Title|Sources